jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 }
 ```

+### Testing verbose documents

 Now, let's give this command a spin in the console.
 We're going to execute it the same way we did for other documents earlier, except now targeting `PerformHealthcheckS3`.

 {{< figure src="s3-command-document-success.png" link="s3-command-document-success.png" class="center" alt="Successful invocations for the new document pulling the script to be executed from S3" >}}

+If you got any failures, make sure to dive into the failed invocation and see why it failed.
+Did it fail because of your healthcheck command?
+Then it is working as intended!
+Although if it failed on `aws:downloadContent`, check to make sure your instances are running the latest version of SSM agent.
+You can do this with the `AWS-UpdateSSMAgent` SSM document.
+Don't be like me and spend hours troubleshooting against an out-of-date SSM agent! :joy:

+{{< tweet 1320011701480284162 >}}

 Let's now dive into one of the instances outputs.